trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ^^^^^^^^^^^^^^^

-The raw decoder supports reading of raw (byte-based) values from Kafka message or key and converting it into Presto columns.
+The raw decoder supports reading of raw (byte-based) values from Kafka message or key and converting it into Trino columns.

 For fields, the following attributes are supported:

 * ``dataFormat`` - selects the width of the data type converted
-* ``type`` - Presto data type (see table below for list of supported data types)
+* ``type`` - Trino data type (see table below for list of supported data types)
 * ``mapping`` - ``<start>[:<end>]``; start and end position of bytes to convert (optional)

 The ``dataFormat`` attribute selects the number of bytes converted.